Summer 2021 Transfer Window Wrap Up

 The summer 2021 transfer window is now shut and Milan while active left some question marks for all observers and fans.

 The window started earlier than most would have expected with Mike Maignan’s arrival as a replacement for the departing Donnarumma.
 The goalkeeper left on a free and chose to, at least for now, occupy the bench at PSG.
-Not getting a fee for the Euro 2020 player of the tournament and Calhanoglu – who departed to Inter – was to affect transfer business.
+Not getting a fee for the Euro 2020 player of the tournament and Calhanoglu – who departed to Inter – was to affect transfer business and Sports Betting in Canada.

 As is the case every transfer window Milan were linked with a whole host of players.
 From James Rodriguez to to Romain Faivre to Warren Bondo all were apparently close to joining Milan.
 Sometimes the fee was deemed too expensive, sometimes the wages.
 The pattern was always trying to get a player on the cheap, discount or on loan.
 Aided by numerous commercial deals Milan led by Ivan Gazidis was halving their losses but Inter’s troubles sent warning signs to all that even with Champions League participation all is not guaranteed.
 One could argue that Inter’s problems were exceptions as they are dealing with Chinese government’s whims but it is of course obvious that the pandemic and business climate in general makes it difficult for all those in living in the real world – not PSG apparently – to remain healthy financially.